Introduction: The Art of the Pivot

 Here’s how I try to give back when I can:

-1. Share early, even if it is imperfect
+- Share early, even if imperfectly.

-A half-finished lead can still help someone else’s investigation.
+A half-finished lead can still help someone else’s investigation. - Publish case studies or “how we found it” stories.

-Strip out sensitive bits, keep the narrative – help people learn more from process than perfection.
+Strip out sensitive bits, keep the narrative — people learn more from process than perfection. - Contribute to open datasets.

-Upload samples to sandboxes, report malicious domains to public trackers, enrich the common land of data.
+Upload samples to sandboxes, report malicious domains to public trackers, enrich the commons. - Be generous with feedback.

 🎁 Wrapping It All Up

-It’s about following the thread, connecting the dots, and telling a story that helps others defend smarter.
-Because at the end of the day, CTI isn’t about who has the most data – it’s about who can make sense of it first… and share it well.
+Because at the end of the day, CTI isn’t about who has the most data — it’s about who can make sense of it first… and share it well.

 Stay curious.
 Stay collaborative.
-And, above all – keep pivoting.
+And, above all —